aerospike/aerolab/src/pkg/agi/README.md

 }
 ```

+### livelisten
+Loopback HTTP listener used by the merged AGI service.
+Accepts `POST /agi/ingest/stream` with newline-delimited log lines, validates bearer tokens from `/opt/agi/tokens`, and forwards parsed rows into the same `putBatcher` path as batch ingest (requires WAL on the Pebble DB).

+### dispatcher
+Library used by `aerolab agi exec dispatch` on Aerospike nodes: discovers log destinations from `aerospike.conf`, tails files or `journalctl`, and streams lines to the AGI proxy over HTTPS with resumable offsets.

 ## Configuration

 Each subpackage supports configuration through YAML files and environment variables.
 See individual subpackage documentation for specific configuration options.